-Situation: Discuss the process and potential adjustments to the Strategic Directions Plan due in provision of higher education in North Carolina through the University of North Carolina.
-It is a "living" document that should be modified regularly to stay abreast and ahead of change as well as to fine-tune goals and action items.
-An updated plan, with necessary modifications, shall be submitted to the Committee on Strategic
+The Strategic Directions Plan serves as a framework for rigorous evaluation of the provision of higher education in North Carolina through the University of North Carolina (UNC).
+It is a "living" document that should be modified regularly to stay abreast and ahead of change, as well as to fine-tune goals and action items.
+The Strategic Directions Plan requires that an updated plan, with necessary modifications, be submitted to the UNC Board of Governors' (BOG) Committee on Strategic in April 2014, August 2015, November 2016 and February 2018.

-April, 2014.